Network selection

 NetworkScore class

-The central class for the network selection feature is NetworkScore.
-This class contains the API and documentation of the available flags and the setKeepConnectedReason method.
+The NetworkScore class is central to the network selection feature.
+This class contains the API and documentation for the available flags and the NetworkScore.Builder.setKeepConnectedReason method.

 Network agent implementation examples

-• TelephonyNetworkAgent: Uses network score to communicate policy for mobile networks
+• TelephonyNetworkAgent: Uses network score to communicate policy for mobile networks.

 Devices upgrading to Android 12